-- Canterbury Regional Council (CRC) and Christchurch City Council (CCC) (collectively the Councils), have sought that Private Plan Change 71 (PC71) to the Operative Selwyn District Plan (SDP), to the extent that that it is not provided for under the Canterbury Regional Policy Statement (CRPS), be declined. - 2.
-The request seeks to rezone the subject land from Rural Inner Plains to Living Z, with a portion of that land below the Christchurch International Airport (CIAL) 50 dBA Ldn noise contour (Aiport Noise Contour) to Living Z DeferredA part of the southern area of the site is within a Future Development Area (FDA) identified in Map A of the CRPS, while the central portion of the site is not.
-The request includes a new Outline Development Plan (ODP) Area 5, and a rule that defers development of land beneath the Airport Noise Contour until such time as thosecontours are reviewed.
-Additional changes are proposed to ODP Area 4. - 3.
-The Councils consider that PC71 is inconsistent with the agreed strategic planning framework established through Our Space 2018-2048: Greater Christchurch Settlement Pattern Update and that it does not give effect to the CRPS. - 4.
-I have reviewed the plan change request and supporting material, Council's s42A officer's report, together with the relevant statutory documents and legislation and, in my opinion, consider that the relief sought1 should be declined in part because: - (a) I do not consider that PC71 provides for significant development capacity because: - (i) the relevant urban environment context in which significant development capacity should be considered is Greater Christchurch: - (ii) no threshold or conditions have yet been set for determining significant development capacity as
+- Canterbury Regional Council (CRC) and Christchurch City Council (CCC) (collectively the Councils), have sought that Private Plan Change 72 (PC72) to the Operative Selwyn District Plan (SDP), to the extent that it seeks urban levels of development, be declined. - 2.
+The request seeks to rezone the majority of the subject land from Rural Inner Plains to Living Z, with the area identified as 'the Tuff land' from Rural Inner Plans to Living 3 (Hamptons/Birch Road). - 3.
+The Council's consider that PC72 is inconsistent with the agreed strategic planning framework established through Our Space 2018-2048:Greater Christchurch Settlement Pattern Update and that it does not give effect to the Canterbury Regional Policy Statement (CRPS). - 4.
+It is relevant to note that the request also contains "less preferred relief", being: - (a) Option 1 rezone all of the land to Living Z; - (b) Option 2 rezone the land except for the Tuff land to Living 3A with a minimum average lot size not less than 2000m2 and minimum lot size of 1000m2; or - (c) Option 3 rezone all of the land to Living 3. - 5.
+I have reviewed the plan change request and supporting material, Council's s42A officer's report, together with the relevant statutory documents and legislation and, in my opinion, consider that the primary relief sought1 should be declined because: - (a) the additional yield provided by PC72 does not result in significant additional development capacity; - (b) the immediate area including the subject land is already planned for rural residential development, which (if it proceeds) will place pressure for further expansion of rural residential development elsewhere by reducing the amount of land available for rural residential growth;

-1 Amended application dated 1 June 2021, incorporating further information requested by SDC.
+Amended application dated 1 June 2021, incorporating further information requested by SDC.